AliBenrami/hackuta2025/README.md

-# AdSett - AI-Powered Ad Creative Feedback
+# Adsett - AI-Powered Ad Creative Feedback

 > Smarter Ads.
 Sharper Insights.

-AdSett is an AI-driven platform for marketing teams and creators to receive intelligent feedback on ad creatives, manage assets, and track performance - all in one place.
+Adsett is an AI-driven platform for marketing teams and creators to receive intelligent feedback on ad creatives, manage assets, and track performance - all in one place.

 **Built at HackUTA 2025** 🚀